 Spark Post Reading Responses

 If you are teaching in the English Language Arts classroom, or asking students to explore informational text in another subject area, Spark Post is a fantastic tool for reading responses.
-This tool lets users layer text on top of an image to create a graphic similar to ones you may have come across on social media.
+This tool lets users layer text on top of an image.
+Anyone can create a graphic similar to ones you may have come across on social media.
 Because this tool is focused on sharing short bursts of text, it is perfect for capturing quotes as you read and turning them into something shareable.

 Many educators capture quotes from professional learning books and share them on Twitter.
-It’s a great way to remember a line from an author that resonated with you, and to share a compelling idea with other members of your professional learning community.
+It’s a great way to remember a line from an author that resonated with you.
+Or you can use it to share a compelling idea with other members of your professional learning community.
 When students capture quotes they narrow in on one idea.
 This type of activity can be very focused or very open for students.

 For example, you might ask students to capture a quote related to a journalist’s description of the town where a current event took place, or an author’s description of the setting of a story.
 The quotes students capture could also be used as part of an extended writing response where each student is asked to capture quotes as they read a series of articles or a novel.
 If you’re looking for current events articles here is a list of favorite reading tools to get you started.